Grammatical aspect: Common aspectual distinctions

-Aspect vs. tense
+Aspect vis-à-vis tense

 The Germanic languages combine the concept of aspect with the concept of tense.
 Although English largely separates tense and aspect formally, its aspects (neutral, progressive, perfect, progressive perfect, and [in the past tense] habitual) do not correspond very closely to the distinction of perfective vs. imperfective that is found in most languages with aspect.
 Furthermore, the separation of tense and aspect in English is not maintained rigidly.
 One instance of this is the alternation, in some forms of English, between sentences such as "Have you eaten?" and "Did you eat?".

 In European languages, rather than locating an event time, the way tense does, aspect describes "the internal temporal constituency of a situation", or in other words, aspect is a way "of conceiving the flow of the process itself".
 English aspectual distinctions in the past tense include "I went, I used to go, I was going, I had gone"; in the present tense "I lose, I am losing, I have lost, I have been losing, I am going to lose"; and with the future modal "I will see, I will be seeing, I will have seen, I am going to see".
 What distinguishes these aspects within each tense is not (necessarily) when the event occurs, but how the time in which it occurs is viewed: as complete, ongoing, consequential, planned, etc.

 In most dialects of Ancient Greek, aspect is indicated uniquely by verbal morphology.
 For example, the very frequently used aorist, though a functional preterite in the indicative mood, conveys historic or 'immediate' aspect in the subjunctive and optative.
 The perfect in all moods is used as an aspectual marker, conveying the sense of a resultant state.
 E.g. ὁράω – I see (present); εἶδον – I saw (aorist); οἶδα – I am in a state of having seen = I know (perfect).

-Also Turkish has a same/similar aspect such as "Görmüş bulunuyorum/durumdayım", where "görmüş" means "having seen" and "bulunuyorum/durumdayım" means "I am in the state".
+Turkish has a same/similar aspect, such as in Görmüş bulunuyorum/durumdayım, where görmüş means "having seen" and bulunuyorum/durumdayım means "I am in the state".

 In many Sino-Tibetan languages, such as Mandarin, verbs lack grammatical markers of tense, but are rich in aspect (Heine, Kuteva 2010, p.
 10).
 Markers of aspect are attached to verbs to indicate aspect.
 Event time is inferred through use of these aspectual markers, along with optional inclusion of adverbs.